 Several major rental agencies have offices at the airport and also in the city.
 Prices can differ greatly, so be sure to shop around.
-Major firms like Avis, Budget and Hertz offer Western-style cars starting at around $50 per day or $300 per week (you will pay approximately double compared to local car rental companies), which includes insurance and damage waiver; cars equipped with automatic transmission and air-conditioning are available, but are generally more expensive.
-Typical rate for the cheapest car for a day is around $35 if you rent a car through a local company.
+Major firms like Avis, Budget and Hertz offer Western-style cars starting at around $50 per day or $300 per week (you will pay approximately double compared to local car rental companies), which includes insurance and damage waiver; cars equipped with automatic transmission and air-conditioning are available but are generally more expensive.
+A typical rate for the cheapest car for a day is around $35 if you rent a car through a local company.
 It’s best to reserve your rental car before you leave home, and it may be less expensive as well.
-Smaller local companies, on the other hand, can rent Czech cars for significantly less (around $35 per day), but the service and insurance coverage may he inferior.
+On the other hand, small local companies can rent Czech cars for significantly less (around $35 per day), but the service and insurance coverage may be inferior.

 It is easier to arrange a rental online rather than on arrival.
-Not only will you save cash (around 20%) but you’ll also be able to find out about deposits, drop-off charges, cancellation penalties and insurance costs without having to make yourself understood in a foreign language.
+Not only will you save cash (around 20%), but you’ll also be able to find out about deposits, drop-off charges, cancellation penalties and insurance costs without having to make yourself understood in a foreign language.

 Drivers from EU countries, the United States and some other countries need no international driving permit to rent a car in the Czech Republic, only a valid domestic license, along with the vehicle registration.
 If you intend to drive across a border, ask about restrictions on driving into other countries.
 The minimum age required for renting is usually 21 or older, and some companies also have maximum ages; be sure to inquire when making your arrangements.
 The Czech Republic requires that you have held your driver’s licence for at least a year before you can rent a car.

 The maximum speed allowed in constructed areas is 50 km/h; this rises to 90 km/h on main roads and 130 km/h on motorways.